bp24acharya/VisitMyCityKolkata/README.md

 Saved codes
 Click on the source control
 Type the changes that has been made
+Click on the yes button and code will be saved
 To publish the project to GitHubPages:
 Clicked on settings in the respository page in GitHub Under Options to the left, scrolled down to Pages